 - Broward Boulevard interchange and Sunrise Boulevard interchanges were reconfigured based on the recommendations from the alternative analysis.
 Additional information regarding the recommended alternative is provided in Chapter 5.
 The No-Build traffic volumes were redistributed to establish traffic volumes for the reconfigured movements. - In addition, the Build Alternative for the Broward Boulevard interchange includes direct connect ramps between the 95 Express Lanes and Broward Boulevard.
 SERPM model was utilized to determine the ramp split percentages between direct connects and the service ramps.
 These split percentages were applied to the No-Build traffic volumes for the service ramps to obtain traffic volumes for the Broward Boulevard direct connect ramp volumes in the Build Alternative.
-Split percentages are provided in Table 4-1.
+Split percentages are provided in Table 4-2.
+Sample calculations using the SERPM model can be found in Appendix C.